 - Punish disrespect and reward good behavior (basics of operant conditioning)

-When it comes to female mindset, The Book of Pook says that women:
+When it comes to the female brain, The Book of Pook says that women:

 - Love being treated like little girls